Mark Rydell

-Mark Rydell (born Mortimer H. Rydell; March 23, 1929) is an American film director, producer and actor.
-He has directed several Academy Award-nominated films including The Fox (1967), The Reivers (1969), Cinderella Liberty (1973), The Rose (1979) and The River (1984).
+Mortimer H. "Mark" Rydell (March 23, 1929 – August 13, 2026) was an American film director, producer and actor.
+He directed several Academy Award-nominated films including The Fox (1967), The Reivers (1969), Cinderella Liberty (1973), The Rose (1979), and The River (1984).
 He was nominated for an Academy Award for Best Director for On Golden Pond (1981).

+Early life

+Mortimer H. Rydell was born in New York City on March 23, 1929, to a Jewish family.
+He initially trained in music.
+As a youth, he wanted to be a conductor.
+He said he left music because of the proliferation of drugs among the musicians: "Heroin was the drug of choice.
+"Knowing that I have an addict's personality in that a little is good but a lot is better, I knew I was in danger...
+I went back to college and went to the Neighborhood Playhouse."

+Rydell attended the Juilliard School of Music in Manhattan and trained as an actor at the Neighborhood Playhouse School of the Theatre and at the Actors Studio.

 Career

 Actor

-Rydell initially trained in music.
-As a youth, he wanted to be a conductor.
-He said he left music because of the proliferation of drugs among the musicians: "Heroin was the drug of choice," he said.
-"Knowing that I have an addict's personality in that a little is good but a lot is better, I knew I was in danger.
-So I went back to college and went to the Neighborhood Playhouse."
-He studied acting at The Neighborhood Playhouse School of the Theatre in New York City.
 His first significant roles were as Walt Johnson on The Edge of Night, and as Jeff Baker on As the World Turns, which he played from December 12, 1956, to 1962.
 The role of Jeff was a particularly popular role with the audience.
-During the series run he directed Roots off-Broadway in 1961.

 In 1962, Rydell declined to sign another long-term contract at ATWT, and producers had his character die in a car crash.
 He later won plaudits for his role of violent Jewish mob kingpin Marty Augustine in Robert Altman's The Long Goodbye (1973).
-His most recent significant film role was in Woody Allen's Hollywood Ending (2002).
+His last significant film role was in Woody Allen's Hollywood Ending (2002).